sherpa/sherpa/docs/quick.rst

 actual values to use can also be explicitly given.
-In this case they are chosen to be close to the three-sigma limit from the confidence analysis above, and the dotted line is added to indicate the three-sigma limit above the best-fit for a single parameter):
+In this case they are chosen to be close to the three-sigma limit from the confidence analysis above, and the dotted line is added to indicate the three-sigma limit above the best-fit for a single parameter:

 .. plot::
    :context: